Slaughterhouse

 What Is Slaughterhouse?

 Slaughterhouse is a 2.1 Extreme Demon mega-collab known for its red-and-black hell theme, wave-heavy gameplay, and former #1 Demonlist status.
 It is not just famous because it is hard.
-It is famous because it became a spectacle: a level with enormous video reach, a brutal signature wave, and a verification story that changed how players talk about trust.
+It is also known for its signature wave and a verification history that needs careful, attributed reading rather than a one-line allegation.

 Who Made Slaughterhouse?